superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 | Database Server | 10,000,000 rows | $9/mo |
 | **Estimated cost** | | $16/mo |

-Fly's pricing is [metered only for the resources](https://fly.io/docs/about/pricing/) you use.
+Fly's pricing is [metered for the resources](https://fly.io/docs/about/pricing/) you use.
 Database is billed by the amount of RAM and disk space used, not by rows.
 The closest equivalent to the Heroku Hobby tier on Fly looks like this:

 | Resource | Specs | Price |
 |----------|------|-------|